 Home to famous cities like Dubai and Abu Dhabi, the United Arab Emirates (UAE) combines exotic culture with science fiction.
 The alluring magic of the desert with the natural beauty of the sea is the backdrop to some of the world’s most impressive modern cities.

 From the world’s tallest tower, the Burj Khalifa, to luxury shopping and dining experiences, plus incredible activities like falconry and camel riding safaris, there’s a lot to see and enjoy in the UAE.

-Should I get travel insurance for the UAE?
+Do I need travel insurance for the UAE?

-No matter where you’re headed in the world, we recommend considering travel insurance, and the same is true for the UAE.
+We recommend purchasing travel insurance no matter where you’re headed in the world, and the same is true for the UAE.
 While it’s one of the safer countries to visit in the Middle East, there are still some precautions you should take, as things can often go wrong.

-Also, DFAT notes that Australia has no reciprocal healthcare agreement with the United Arab Emirates, meaning you have to pay for any overseas medical expenses.
-These can be expensive, and in the UAE you’ll need to provide an up-front deposit, proof you can pay or details of your appropriate travel insurance policy.2
+Australia has no Reciprocal Health Care Agreement with the United Arab Emirates, meaning you have to pay for any overseas medical expenses yourself.
+These can be expensive, and in the UAE, you’ll need to provide an up-front deposit, proof you can pay or details of your appropriate travel insurance policy.1

 Top inclusions for a travel insurance policy when exploring the UAE